LASH, KAITLYN

 Kaitlyn Lash

 Hi!
 I am Ms. Kaitlyn Lash, an English teacher at Wall High School.
-This is my 7th year teaching, but my 1st year at Wall.
-I am teaching English 9 CP and English 11 CP.
-I am looking forward to the 2024-2025 school year!
+This is my 8th year teaching, but my 2nd year at Wall.
+I am teaching English 9 CP, AP Research, and Study Skills.
+I am looking forward to the 2025-2026 school year!

 Supplies required for ALL English Classes